hehuifeng/PanoSpace/README.md

     pip install torch==2.4.0 torchvision==0.19.0 pytorch-lightning==2.1.2
     ```

-    Here, we install PyTorch version `2.4.0` with CUDA `12.2` compatibility.
+    In this step, we install PyTorch version `2.4.0` with CUDA `12.2` support.

-    > **Note:** The `gurobipy` dependency listed in `environment.yml` is commercial software.
+    > **Note:** The `gurobipy` dependency specified in `environment.yml` is commercial software.
 However, students and staff members of academic institutions are eligible for a free, full-featured license.
-For details, visit https://pypi.org/project/gurobipy/
+For more details, visit https://pypi.org/project/gurobipy/

 2. **Clone the repository and install PanoSpace**: